Guides

 Groups API groups.api.preview.globus.org

-To use the Globus CLI with the Preview environment, set the GLOBUS_SDK_ENVIRONMENT environment variable to the value "preview".
+To use the Globus, or Globus Connect Server, CLI with the Preview environment, set the GLOBUS_SDK_ENVIRONMENT environment variable to the value "preview".
 This tells the CLI to make API calls to the Preview environment’s services.

 You will need to login again when you set this environment variable, but because the CLI manages tokens separately for each environment, you can unset the GLOBUS_SDK_ENVIRONMENT variable or use a separate terminal to go back to using the main environment without having to login again.